 Motorcycle wheels throw up dust and grime as we ride.
-Lots of it ends up on our chains and from there into our sprockets.
+Lots of it ends up on our chains and in our sprockets.

-Letting the chain run dry and/or running it dirty for long periods will damage both it and your sprockets.
+Letting the chain run dry or running it dirty for extended periods will damage both it and your sprockets.